-- Identify areas for improvement. - Identify tools for success including the availability of tutoring, organizational skills, etc. - Ensure that the student understands the consequences for continued poor academic performance, including the potential of academic probation, the possibility of extracurricular ineligibility, and the possibility of an invitation to withdraw from Bishop Dwenger. - The school counselors, classroom teachers, and administration will monitor students' attendance at the mandatory study tables. - Students who are on Academic Probation may be academically ineligible for extra-curricular activities and athletic privileges that take place outside the school day.
+- Identify areas for improvement. - Identify tools for success including the availability of tutoring, organizational skills, etc. - Ensure that the student understands the consequences for continued poor academic performance, including the potential of academic probation, the possibility of extracurricular ineligibility, and the possibility of an invitation to withdraw from Bishop Dwenger. - The school counselors, classroom teachers, and administration will monitor students' attendance at the mandatory study tables. - Students who are on Academic Probation may be academically ineligible for extra-curricular activities and athletic privileges that take place outside the school day, according to the discretion of the administration.